Debt Consolidation Loans

-Target term and interest rates on debt consolidation loans
+Target term and interest rates

-The term of a debt consolidation loan really depends on the amount you owe and the monthly payments you can afford.
+The term of a debt consolidation loan depends on the amount you owe and the monthly payments you can afford.
 The longer the term, the lower the monthly payments are on the same amount of debt.
 So if you have a $10,000 loan with a term of 3 years that’s 36 payments around $300 (depending on the rate you qualify for), versus the same loan with a term of 5 years, where you make 60 payments that – depending on the interest rate – should be less than $200.